I’m Sophie, a YA author.

 A beautiful study of grief, laced with magical realism, this is a strong debut from an exciting new voice in YA fiction. - DIVA Magazine

-OUT OF THE BLUE is published by Macmillan Children's Books in the UK, and will be published on 15 May 2018 by Roaring Brook Press in the US.
+OUT OF THE BLUE is published by Macmillan Children's Books in the UK and Roaring Brook Press in the US.
 Also due to be published in France, China and Bulgaria (dates TBC).

 I grew up in the Black Isle in the Highlands of Scotland.
 I spent around ten years in Edinburgh, did a few stints in Canada, Germany and France, and am now living in Barcelona.